 I am full of passion

-I possess the skill of articulation
+I possess the skill of articulation and oration

 I am a brilliant writer

 I am not afraid to put myself out into the world